Self Employment, Farming or Rental

-We will need you to send us the following documents:
+The SUSI checklist letter you receive will request you to send us the following documents:

-- Revenue’s indicative calculation on which you based your self-assessment
+- Revenue’s indicative calculation on which you based your self-assessment; and

 - A full set of trading accounts, for 12 months, ending in the year 2016 (for each set of trade , farming or rental income listed on the Revenue’s indicative calculation on which you based your self-assessment, under schedule D) to include the following: